Nick Bilton

-Nick Bilton is a British-American journalist, author, and filmmaker.
-He is currently a special correspondent at Vanity Fair, author of several New York Times-bestselling books, and screenwriter.
+Nicholas Bilton (born 1976) is a British-American journalist, author, and filmmaker.
+He was named executive producer of 60 Minutes on 28 May 2026.
+He has also been a special correspondent at Vanity Fair, author of two New York Times-bestselling books, and a screenwriter.
+He worked at the Times for 13 years, then at Vanity Fair for 10.

-Life and career
+Early life and education

-Bilton was born in England, but later moved to the United States and attended Marjory Stoneman Douglas High School in Parkland, Florida.
+Nicholas Bilton was born in Darlington, England, to Terence Bilton and his wife Sandra (née Jacobs).
+Bilton's parents were from Jewish families - although Bilton's mother gave up Judaism as a teenager - and together they had three children before they split up.
+Bilton's mother later remarried.
+Nick moved to the United States and attended Marjory Stoneman Douglas High School in Parkland, Florida.

+Bilton has described some of his initial jobs prior to starting his career: as a restaurant employee, garment industry courier, hair salon worker, and as a birthday party performer.
+He also studied at The New School and the School of Visual Arts, both in New York City.

+Career

-Bilton worked at The New York Times from 2003 to 2016, as a design editor in the newsroom and a researcher in the research and development labs.
-Before he left, he was a technology columnist and the lead writer for the Bits blog.
+Bilton worked at The New York Times from 2003 to 2016, as a design editor in the newsroom and a researcher in the research and development labs, later becoming a technology columnist and the lead writer for the Bits blog.
+While at the Times, CBS News offered him a position, which he declined.

-In 2016, he left The New York Times to become a special correspondent for Vanity Fair, where he writes features and columns.
-He co-wrote the 2015-2019 Vanity Fair New Establishment List.
+In 2016, he left The New York Times to become a special correspondent for Vanity Fair, where he wrote features and columns.
+He co-wrote the 2015–2019 Vanity Fair New Establishment List.